 - 4.3.7.1 Registration must be completed during the annual registration period.
 Students must inform the Head of Department within two weeks of any changes affecting their training (eg change of employer or contact address).
-Any such changes must be submitted to the Department by completing the appropriate "Change of Work Integrated Learning Details" form which may be found in the portfolio file. - 4.3.7.2 Where a student submits written proof of Work Integrated Learning received before registering for the Diploma: Sustainable Horticulture and Landscaping, a maximum period of six months (one semester) of Work Integrated Learning may be credited after meeting RPL requirements and departmental panel requirements. - 4.3.7.3 This programme requires all students/candidates to undergo one semester of structured Work Integrated Learning at DUT under the School of Horticulture and one semester in industry.
-All prescribed compulsory and elective modules together with the prescribed School of Horticulture (one semester) and Work Integrated Learning component (one semester must be passed in order to obtain the qualification. - 4.3.7.4 In terms of Work Integrated Learning placement: - (i) The employer must be accredited by the Institution for the purposes of Work Integrated Learning. - (ii) A Work Integrated Learning agreement creates a separate contract between the "employer" and the student/candidate. - (iii) The department may assist the student in obtaining suitable Work Integrated Learning placement.
+Any such changes must be submitted to the Department by completing the appropriate "Change of Work Integrated Learning Details" form which may be found in the portfolio file. - 4.3.7.2 Where a student submits written proof of work experience equivalent to WIL received before registering for the Diploma: Sustainable Horticulture and Landscaping, a maximum period of one semester of WIL may be credited via the RPL process. - 4.3.7.3 In terms of Work Integrated Learning placement: - (i) The employer must be accredited by the Institution for the purposes of Work Integrated Learning. - (ii) A Work Integrated Learning agreement creates a separate contract between the "employer" and the student/candidate. - (iii) The department may assist the student in obtaining suitable Work Integrated Learning placement.